What is a velux conversion?

 How long will the conversion take to complete?

 Typically, a rear dormer loft conversion on a terraced property will take four and a half weeks to complete and a Gable end and rear dormer on a semi-detached property will take five and a half weeks to complete.
 These timings are an accurate guideline as we have four full time tradesmen that convert the loft and they have been with us for more than 10 years.
-We do not use sub-contract labour and therefore do not get let down by outside trades not showing to complete their part of the conversion.
 This means, barring exceptional weather conditions, we are confident of our agreed timescale with the customer.

 Are Loft Conversions built during the winter as well as the summer months?